tadipavankumarreddy/AndroidUsingKotlin-Batch26/Android Notes.md

 ### Types of Location Access in Android
 In Android, you can control location access in different ways, allowing users to choose how and when the app can access their location.

 1. Allow Only while using the app
    1. Also known as "While-in-use" or "Foreground-only" access
    2. Added in Android 10
    3. Allows location access only when the app is actively used.
 2. Allow One-time
    1. Grants location access for single session. when the user closed the app, access is revoked.
 3. Allow All the time
    1. Provides the background access to the users location at any time.
-   2. Note: Your app must comply with the [Google Location Policies](https://support.google.com/googleplay/android-developer/answer/9799150?hl=en) for background location access.
+   2. Note: Your app must comply with the [Google Location Policies](https://support.google.com/googleplay/Android-developer/answer/9799150?hl=en) for background location access.
 4. Deny
    1. The users can deny location access, preventing the app from accessing the location data.

 ### Location Providers in Android
-Primarily android uses two location providers
+Primarily Android uses two location providers
 1. NETWORK_PROVIDER
    1. Retrieves location based on cell-towers, Wi-Fi and other network signals.
    2. Require `ACCESS_COARSE_LOCATION` permission
 2. GPS_PROVIDER
    1. Provides the location data based on satellite signals for high accuracy.
    2. require `ACCESS_FINE_LOCATION` Permission.

-Your application can access supported location services using classes in `com.google.android.gms.location` package.
+Your application can access supported location services using classes in `com.google.Android.gms.location` package.

 ### Key classes for location in Android